Althorpe Islands: History

 The islands was first sighted by Europeans on Saturday 20 March 1802 from HMS Investigator whilst under the command of Matthew Flinders.
 They are reportedly named after the family home of George Spencer, 2nd Earl Spencer, also known as Viscount Althorp, in Northamptonshire which is actually spelled as ‘Althorp'.

 Sealers on the cutter Jane and Emma (Captain John Shaw) landed there in October 1851 and took a number of fur seals, Cape Barren Geese and mutton birds.

 The lighthouse keepers’ cottages which stand today are of State Heritage significance and remain as evidence of the islands’ past contribution to maritime trade and safety.
 Construction of the Althorpe Island Lighthouse began in 1877.
 An accident claimed the life of the foreman of works in 1878, slowing the project's progress.
 Once complete, the lighthouse was operated and maintained by resident keepers from its first light in 1879 until it was demanned in 1991.
 C. A. Unbehaun supervised the laying of a submarine telephone cable in 1886 from the Althorpes to Cape Spencer.
+In 1961, Althorpe Island Airstrip was established with the purpose of servicing the lighthouse, and Commodore Aviation began flying in supplies and personnel by 1963.

 The light is now automated and is maintained by the Australian Maritime Safety Authority.